Modern Slavery Statement

 The social care sector is a large industry which employs people from abroad and as responsible employers we need to take whatever measures are necessary to prevent modern day slavery and human trafficking.
 As an organisation within this industry we are continuously committed to driving out modern day slavery and human trafficking within our service and those companies who supply us with goods and services whenever it becomes known to us.

 To ensure that we prevent modern day slavery & human trafficking:

-- The manager and senior staff will ensure they are aware of the requirements of the Modern Day Slavery Act 2015, and ensure copies of the act is on display within staff areas.
+- The manager and senior staff are aware of the requirements of the Modern Day Slavery Act 2015, and copies of the act is on display within staff areas.

 - We will not knowingly support or deal with any business involved in slavery or human trafficking in accordance with Section 54 of the Modern Slavery Act 2015.

 - We will ensure as far as practical that we take into account of the threat of modern day slavery and human trafficking in our recruitment process and appointment of staff.

 - Any member of staff found to be involved in modern day slavery or human trafficking will be subject to disciplinary procedures.

 - We ensure that we use reputable suppliers in all areas of our business.

 Staff are trained in identifying signs of modern day slavery and human trafficking as part of the safeguarding training they receive and are encouraged to speak to management with any concerns they may have with regards to radicalization, modern day slavery and human trafficking of colleagues, agency staff or any other visitors to the home.